RedisLabs/redislabs-docs/content/modules/redisgears/jvm/classes/gearsbuilder/accumulate.md

 ---
 Title: Accumulate
 linkTitle: accumulate
-description: A many-to-one mapped function that reduces the record in the pipe to a single record.
+description: Reduces many records in the pipe to a single record.
 weight: 50
 alwaysopen: false
 categories: ["Modules"]